The Sensible Prepper may collect a share of sales or other compensation from the links on this page.

 May it be organizing your medicine in one box, having a first aid kit where other medical supplies can be seen, or organizing essential tools in a toolbox.
 These may be simple ways to organize the items in your space, but these simple ways can have a significant impact on your life; in terms of saving space and convenience.

 8. Re-evaluate your Stuff

 Everyone has gone through a phase where they would buy items simply because they are on sale or they look pretty.
-But, as your priorities and situation changes over time, some items become useless and space consuming.
+But, as your priorities and situation change over time, some items become useless and space-consuming.
 Re-evaluating your stuff means freeing space from your storage so more important things can be stored.

 9. Get Smaller Versions of Everything

 If you do not have a lot of space for your preps, it would be best to get smaller versions of the things that you want to purchase.
 You can get smaller versions of bath essentials, smaller radio, compass, and knives.
 Having smaller versions of these essentials can be a better option when considering what to include in your get-home bag.

 10. Don’t Stock Up on Everything

 As mentioned earlier, being prepared does not mean stockpiling or hoarding food supplies and other items.
 Though this might be the first mistake preppers make when preparing, getting excited and buying everything without doing proper research should be avoided.

 With the lack of research, preppers may purchase overpriced low-quality products or give in to cheap ones without considering their long-term benefits.
 Hence, money, effort, and space are being wasted.
 Remember that as a minimalist prepper, you should only want and focus on the things that you really need.